LinkedIn Message Templates for Outreach to CEOs and Business Owners That Work

 When a business owner replies, the game changes.
 Your job is to continue the conversation, not immediately book a call.
 Reply within 2 hours when possible — responsiveness signals professionalism.
 Ask a follow-up question that deepens the conversation before transitioning to a calendar ask.

 If their reply is positive: "Interesting — tell me more," respond with 2-3 sentences of specifics and then suggest the call.
 If their reply is skeptical: address the skepticism directly and briefly, then ask if a short call would help clarify.
-For the complete DM-to-call conversion framework, see our guide on what to say in LinkedIn DMs to book sales calls.
+Never respond to skepticism with a longer pitch — that confirms their suspicion that you are just selling.
+Respond with curiosity and specifics.

 LinkedIn Outreach to CEOs: Timing and Frequency

 CEOs are most active on LinkedIn during commute hours (7-9am), lunch (12-1pm), and early evening (5-7pm) on weekdays.
 Tuesday through Thursday are the highest-response days.
-Avoid Friday afternoon and weekend messages — they get buried.
+Avoid Friday afternoon and weekend messages — they get buried under Monday morning inbox volume.

-For a complete end-to-end system using these templates as part of a broader AI-powered LinkedIn outreach workflow, see our automation guide.
+For a complete end-to-end system using these templates as part of a broader outreach workflow, see our guide to safely automating LinkedIn outreach.

 Want CEO outreach templates that actually convert?
 Join 215+ AI agency owners using these systems.
 Join the free AI Agency Sprint on Skool.